IuliiaZaitova/COVID_Prediction_London_National_Transport_Use/README.md

 A partial service has been operating only since the UK first went into lockdown on 23 March 2020.
 No service cuts were made prior to that down, even though the number of passengers has been crashing significantly since the beginning of March.

-*The current repository contains all the material used for predicting the London TfL Tube and the UK National Rail Use during a pandemic.*
+*The current repository contains all the material used for predicting the London TfL Tube and the UK National Rail Use during a pandemic using **Polynomial Regression Model**.*

 to run the Bokeh app representing the predictors and the results, run the following command in the current directory via the command line: